rust-lang/rust/text/0000-time-improvements.md

 ---

-Leap seconds, which cannot be predicted, mean that it is impossible to reliably add a number of seconds to a particular instant represented as a human date and time ("1 million seconds from 2015-09-20 at midnight").
+Leap seconds, which cannot be predicted, mean that it is impossible to reliably add a number of seconds to a particular moment in time represented as a human date and time ("1 million seconds from 2015-09-20 at midnight").

 They also mean that seemingly simple concepts, like "1 minute", have caveats depending on exactly how they are used.
 Caveats related to leap seconds